 A prosthesis is built that allows the foot and ankle to function as the patient’s knee.
 This prosthesis is different than a typical prosthetic device since it requires consideration of an anatomical ankle to act as the knee.
 The ankle (new knee) requires structural support so that the patient does not overextend the ankle.
 Prosthetic fit and function are very critical and should only be performed by a skilled prosthetist.

 Patients who undergo rotationplasty as a surgical treatment option require intensive physical therapy to gain motion and strength in the reconstructed limb.
-A physical therapist and prosthetist who are skilled in this specific design/procedure should work very closely with the patient’s orthopedic surgeon to guide the exercise program and prosthetic fitting.
+A physical therapist and prosthetist who are skilled in this specific design/procedure should work very closely with the patient’s orthopaedic surgeon to guide the exercise program and prosthetic fitting.

 Other surgical options for young patients with sarcomas such as osteosarcoma or Ewing’s sarcoma are:

-- Limb Sparing Surgery
+- Limb sparing surgery

 - Complete amputation